We Are Destroying America's Youth Athletes (Updated)

 Now for the bad stuff...Do you guy know that there are club teams that have athletes as young as SIX years old??
 (6 freakin years old!!)...Whatever happened to letting your kid play ball against kids from the neighborhood?
 The time for youth athletes to explore and play sports with without expectations is getting shorter every year.

 Year Round Sports

 Unfortunately this has also lead to the spawn of year-round sports, and that’s a whole different ball game.
 A recent research article stated that kids under the 10 are typically not mentally prepared for the rigors of year-round training.
 This is also an issue as youth athletes progress into the high school ranks.
-Instead of of letting their body rest after the season, they are immediately The rise of club teams and year round sports has lead us to my next topic...
+Instead of of letting their body rest after the season, they are immediately into club ball for that very same sport.
+The rise of club teams and year round sports has lead us to my next topic...